-Ohio GOP calls Rep. Anthony Gonzalez to resign over impeachment vote
+Ohio GOP calls for Rep. Anthony Gonzalez to resign over impeachment vote

 "We believe that Congressman Gonzalez knowingly and willfully violated his oath of office," the resolution calling on the congressman to resign read.

-"The decision to side with Democrats on their sustained appetite for impeachment, regardless of motive, severed the confidence of The Republican State Central And Executive Committee of Ohio membership, and therefore, we conclude that Congressman Gonzales does not represent the will of his constituents," it continued. "[T]hus we call upon him, in the strongest terms, TO RESIGN his position as US Representative
+"The decision to side with Democrats on their sustained appetite for impeachment, regardless of motive, severed the confidence of The Republican State Central And Executive Committee of Ohio membership, and therefore, we conclude that Congressman Gonzales does not represent the will of his constituents," it continued. "[T]hus we call upon him, in the strongest terms, TO RESIGN his position as US Representative."

-"There was a comment during discussion on is this setting a dangerous precedent for the party to take such a decisive stand," Shannon Burns, the central committee members who introduced the resolution, told Fox News.
+"There was a comment during discussion on is this setting a dangerous precedent for the party to take such a decisive stand," Shannon Burns, the central committee member who introduced the resolution, told Fox News.
 Burns continued to say that it is a "dangerous precedent for a sitting congressman to not uphold his oath of office" and "prevent due process for an elected president of the United States."

 The censure resolution addressed all 10 House Republicans who voted to impeach Trump, but the call for resignation targeted only Gonzalez.